jsduenass/Stewart_Gough_platform_UNAL/readme.md

 ### Platform troubleshooting
 Initially, when we tried to manually move the platform using the pushbuttons integrated in the PC104 to STM32 board, these did not work, therefore, we decided to disassemble it from the electrical panel and check continuity between its pins using the schematic as a reference.
-When checking the connections, we observed that two tracks of the PCB were raised and one of them was broken, so with the help of the lab technician from the mechatronics laboratory of the Universidad Nacional de Colombia, we repaired and cleaned the PCB (in addition, the board had flux and in some occasions it can become an electrical conductor over time).
+When checking the connections, we observed that two tracks of the PCB were raised and one of them was broken, so with the help of the lab technician from the mechatronics laboratory of the Universidad Nacional de Colombia, we repaired and cleaned with isopropyl alcohol the PCB (in addition, the board had flux and in some occasions it can become an electrical conductor over time).

 | PC104 to STM32F4 Board | Top view | Bottom view |
 | :------- | :----: | :----: |